antwanchild/starrproxy/README.md

 ## Note!

 This is still very much in development (mainly the templates) and being tested.
-There will be force pushes until the "base" code is stable and then a normal commit process will start.
+Feel free to join the Notifiarr discord and ask questions in the `#starrproxy` channel

 ## Purpose